Baltimore Life Insurance Review (2023)

 How much coverage can you buy with this plan?
 Unfortunately, your options are even more limited than with the Standard plan.
 Coverage starts at $2,500 and maxes out at $15,000.

-Life insurance companies often offer lower coverage amounts to riskier buyers, in order to reduce their exposure to potential losses.
+Life insurance companies often offer lower coverage amounts to riskier buyers to reduce their exposure to potential losses.

 Death Benefit Terms

 With a 2-year waiting time and less stringent underwriting, Silver Guard II offers a graded benefit.
-It pays out 30% of face value in Year 1 and 70% in year 2.
-In other words, he Benefit schedule is as follows:
+It pays 30% of face value in Year 1, 70% in Year 2, and 100% in Year 3+.

 Cash Value

-Just like the Standard plan, Baltimore Life’s graded death benefit policies accumulate cash value over time.
-This cash value can be especially helpful in terms of financial emergency.
+Like the Standard plan, Baltimore Life’s graded death benefit policies accumulate cash value over time.
+This cash value can be especially helpful in terms of financial emergencies.

 Available Riders

 The Special plan does not include any options for additional coverage (i.e., riders).
-It does, however, include the $1,000 cash draft benefit described above, which allows the beneficiary access to $1,000 of the policy’s death benefit immediately upon the insured’s death (before their claim with Baltimore Life has been resolved).
+However, it includes the $1,000 cash draft benefit described above, which allows the beneficiary access to $1,000 of the policy’s death benefit immediately upon the insured’s death (before their claim with Baltimore Life has been resolved).

 Baltimore Insurance Application Process